-If you are wiring your gum paste flowers then you must make sure that you make a hook at the end of the wire before you attach it to the centre of the flower.
-Don’t just slide it into the centre and hope for the best, you must make sure it is anchored securely into the paste.
+If you are wiring your gum paste flowers, then you must make sure that you make a hook at the end of the wire before you attach it to the center of the flower.
+Don’t just slide it into the center and hope for the best; you must make sure it is anchored securely into the paste.
 That way there will be little chance of it coming out if the flowers are in a humid atmosphere.

 Dry the flowers well…

 If the atmosphere is likely to be hot and humid on the day you require your decorated cake you really need to make the flowers well in advance so they can be thoroughly dried.
 The best way to see your flowers collapse is to put them on a cake when the centres of the flowers are not properly dried, especially if the flower is large.

 If you are going to make a cake for a special occasion, e.g., a wedding cake, then you will usually have plenty of notice so you can make the flowers well in advance, so they have plenty of time to dry properly.

 However, there will always be a cake needed in an ‘emergency,’ so the best advice I can give you is to have some well dried, white flowers, or flowers in the colors you use most, stored away for those occasions.
 You can always color them with petal dust when they are needed or airbrush them with gel paste diluted with vodka, so they dry quickly.